prologin/iorgen/README.md

 generate the code to read this input from stdin, in all supported languages.

-The list of currently supported languages is: C, C++, C#, Go, Haskell, Java, Javascript, Ocaml, PHP, Prolog, Python, Ruby, Rust.
+The list of currently supported languages is: C, C++, C#, Go, Haskell, Java, Javascript, Ocaml, PHP, Prolog, Python, Ruby, Rust, Scheme.
 A markdown description of the input in English and French can also be generated.

 ## Usage